Brav68e/Katarenga/documentations/technical_doc.md

 - **Quit**: Closes the application.

 Each button is instantiated via the `button` class and provides visual (color or icon change on hover/click) and audio feedback (sound played on activation).
+The buttons used in the selection bar below are a special kind of buttons only used here, you can find more informations about them in this specific file

 #### Button Functionality:
 - **Event Handling**: Each button listens for mouse events (hover, click) and adapts its visual state.